mjoblin/lgtv_manager/README.md

 state.
 The flow is as follows:

 1. `Disconnected`
-2. `Connecting` (WebSocket URL is provided as data)
+2. `Connecting`
-3. `Connected` (WebSocket URL is provided as data)
+3. `Connected`
 4. `Pairing`
 5. `Initializing`
 6. `Communicating`
 6. `Disconnecting`

-Most of these can be safely ignored.
+Most states can be safely ignored.
 It is enough to instantiate `LgTvManager`, send a `ManagerMessage::Connect` message, and then wait for the manager to enter the `Communicating` state before sending commands.

+The WebSocket URL is provided as String data with most states (where applicable).

 See `LgTvManager` for a diagram of the state flow.